trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 In all cases, you should avoid using the root partition and disk of the node and instead attach at multiple dedicated storage devices for the cache on each node.
 The cache uses the disk up to a configurable percentage.
 Storage should be local on each coordinator and worker node.
-The directory needs to exist before Presto starts.
+The directory needs to exist before Trino starts.
 We recommend using multiple devices to improve performance of the cache.

 The capacity of the attached storage devices should be about 20-30% larger than